Fanchengyan/data-downloader/README.md

 url: str
     url of web file
 folder: str
     the folder to store output files.
-Default is current folder.
+Default current folder.
-authorize_from_browser: bool
-    whether to load cookies used by your web browser for authorization.
-    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome，Firefox, Opera, Edge, Chromium").
-It will be very usefull when website doesn't support "HTTP Basic Auth".
-Default is False.
 file_name: str
     the file name.
 If None, will parse from web response or url. file_name can be the absolute path if folder is None.
-client: httpx.Client() object
+client: requests.Session() for `requests` engine or httpx.Client() for `httpx` engine
     client maintaining connection.
-Default is None
+Default None
+engine: one of ["requests","httpx"]
+    engine for downloading
-allow_redirects: bool
+follow_redirects: bool
     Enables or disables HTTP redirects
 retry: int
-    number of reconnects when status code is 503
+    number of reconnections when status code is 503
+authorize_from_browser: bool
+    Whether to load cookies used by your web browser for authorization.
+    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome,Firefox, Opera, Edge, Chromium").
+It will be very usefull when website doesn't support "HTTP Basic Auth".
+Default is False.
 ```

 **Example:**